Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The MDR-1R over-ear style headphones are meticulously designed to seize your attention.
 I’ll be hard-pressed to convey the full extent of the aesthetic allure for these new headies from Sony.
 The main theme is smoke and ebony.
 The headband is all black with a surprising degree of padding.
-Moving down to where the band meats the arms for the earpieces… These are colored in a metallic smoke and look as if made of metal.
+Moving down to where the band meats the arms for the earpieces.
+These are colored in metallic smoke and look as if made of metal.
 But they are constructed from plastic.
 The earpieces themselves are all black with black padding.

-The MDR-1R ships with the main headphones, instruction manual, carrying pouch and two audio cables.
+The MDR-1R ships with the main headphones, instruction manual, carrying pouch, and two audio cables.
 You get their Apple control headphones with in-line controls and mic for phone calls and a standard 3.5mm cable for general music listening.
 This is a pretty Spartan package for the lofty price.
-However you’re not paying premium ends for the accouterments.
+However, you’re not paying premium ends for the accouterments.
 You’re paying for performance.

-In the way of drivers, Sony has opted for 40mm dome type (HD, OFC Voice Coil) liquid crystal polymer.
+In the way of drivers, the top Sony headphones have opted for a 40mm dome type (HD, OFC Voice Coil) liquid crystal polymer.
 The frequency response is 4-80,000Hz with an impedance of 24 ohms at 1khz.
 The headphone type is closed super-aural dynamic.
 Yet the resulting performance has us stumped on whether it matches the price.
-For some it certainly will and for others, not so much.
+For some, it certainly will, and for others, not so much.

 But don’t get it twisted.
-The MDR-1R are great audio solutions.
+The MDR-1R is a great audio solution.
 It handles calls just fine with adequate clarity and responsive in-line controls.
 The audio balance goes a long way as well.
-The playback quality is very good, while staying to the middle road on all music genres.
+The playback quality is very good, while staying on the middle road on all music genres.
 So don’t expect acoustic sounds to pop with enhanced clarity like the California Laredo headphones.
 You can also release your dreams of Beats Audio-level of bass punch and distinction.

 Oh and all the padding!
 Comfort is not an issue.
-The headband features sufficient “give” and is not overly tight and the padding at top is thick and abundantly cushy.
+The headband features sufficient “give” and is not overly tight and the padding at the top is thick and abundantly cushy.
 Same goes for the ear padding.
-But if tracks replete with deep punchy bass and crisp clear highs fill your music play lists, then the Sony MDR-1R Premium Headphones are not for you.
+But if tracks replete with deep punchy bass and crisp clear highs fill your music playlists, then the Sony MDR-1R Premium Headphones are not for you.